Zinc-OS/octoprint-robot-plugin/README.md

 ## Configuration

-For a four servo robot.
+For a four servo robot. via the I2C bus

 You will also need to enable i2c bus via ```sudo raspi-cofig``` throught the terminal, accessible through ```ssh pi@octopi.local:22```